BradyHodge/projectHorizon/README.md

    firebase deploy
    ```

-## Step 6: Access your website
+## Step 6: Access your website and apply finishing touches

-After deployment, Firebase will provide you with a hosting URL.
-You can also set up a custom domain in the Firebase Console.
+1. After deployment, Firebase will provide you with a hosting URL.
+You can also set up a custom domain in the Firebase Console
+2. If you want the contact form to work, go to  [formspark](https://dashboard.formspark.io/sign-in) and create an account